-Make no mistake about it: The Cougar thinks they do the best work, just as the Database Lover and the Market Penetrators believe they do the best work.
-The fact that there is any tension between competing methods is a sign of a healthy organization and in any good recruiting firm you will find recruiters who gravitate towards one method of recruiting or another.
-While I hesitate to say this, if your recruiter cannot explain their particular style of recruiting to you, they may be doing something wrong.
+Make no mistake about it.
+The Cougar thinks he/she does the best work, just as the both Database Lover and the Market Penetrator believe they do the best work.
+The fact that there is any tension between competing methods is a sign of a healthy organization, and in any good recruiting firm, you will find recruiters who gravitate towards one method of recruiting or another.
+While I hesitate to say this, if your recruiter cannot explain his/her particular style of recruiting to you, he/she may be doing something wrong.
 You also may be more comfortable working with one type of recruiter than another.

 No method is the wrong way.
-Instead, I believe that a combination of ea7n b ch of these ways offers the best method.
-When you are working with a legal recruiter it is important to understand what type of recruiter you have.
-Your recruiter's particular style will explain the results he or she is getting for you in your search.
+Instead, I believe that a combination of each of these ways offers the best method.
+When you are working with a legal recruiter, it is important to understand what type of recruiter you have.
+Your recruiter's particular style will explain the results he/she is getting for you in your search.

-See the following articles for more information
+See the following articles for more information:

-- What Characteristics Should I Look for in a Legal Recruiter? - Interview yourself first questions to ask before starting your lateral search - How to Choose a Good Attorney Recruiter - Why You Should Be Talking to a Legal Recruiter Right Now - Choosing a Legal Recruiter - Your Legal Career as a Small Business - Should I Use a Legal Recruiter?
-Top 10 Reasons to Use a Legal Recruiter - How to Select the Best Legal Recruiter and Maximize the Effectiveness of Working with One - What makes a world class recruiter - 10 Things That Most Legal Recruiters Will Not Tell You
+What Characteristics Should I Look for in a Legal Recruiter?

+Interview yourself first - questions to ask before starting your lateral search

+How to Choose a Good Attorney Recruiter

+Why You Should Be Talking to a Legal Recruiter Right Now

+Choosing a Legal Recruiter

+Your Legal Career as a Small Business

+Should I Use a Legal Recruiter?
+Top 10 Reasons to Use a Legal Recruiter

+How to Select the Best Legal Recruiter and Maximize the Effectiveness of Working with One

+What makes a world class recruiter

+10 Things That Most Legal Recruiters Will Not Tell You

-How much do legal recruiters make?
-Learn the answer in this related article.
+Learn how to become a legal recruitment consultant in this related article.

 See What Other Candidates Are Saying: Testimonials and Reviews